-Bay of Quinte Young Entrepreneurs is the online resource for young entrepreneurs.
+Youth Beyond Enterprises is the online resource for rural young entrepreneurs & young leaders.
 I am primarily focused on fueling the inherent creativity of youth by showing them how they can take their ideas and turn them into viable businesses that are sustainable within the Bay of Quinte region, as well as in other rural communities in Canada.
 All blog topics and information come from my own personal research and experiences as both an entrepreneur and as someone who grew up in the Bay of Quinte Region.

 The information here can be used to either help teens launch a business venture or can help them to identify community problems/issues that they believe need resolving and the solutions needed.
 There are blogs filled with inspirational quotes, ideas for first time businesses, the benefits of being a young(er) entrepreneur and even how to figure out if entrepreneurship is right for you.
 This is designed to complement and enhance the already existing organizations within our community.
 After all, aren’t we here for the same reasons?
 You know, to help out our young people and the betterment of our community?

 My Mission: Youth Beyond Enteprises (YBE) encourages and embraces youth entrepreneurship and innovation.
 Working with members of rural business communities and the entrepreneurial community in general,YBE strives to assist followers to either: enhance existing businesses, create new sustainable businesses or solve social problems in their communities.
 This will be done through thought-provoking and timely articles & information, as well as through the opportunity for young entrepreneurs & young leaders to connect virtually through designated social media groups.

 My Vision: Rural communities are developed into a thriving hubs for young entrepreneurs and leaders.